Sitecore-Hackathon/2018-Debug-Starts-Here/documentation/README.md

 ## Installation

+This installation includes instructions on installing the required changes for xConnect as well as installing the Google Assistant Project:

+### Sitecore

+### Google Assistant

+In the repository we have included source for the changes required

 Provide detailed instructions on how to install the module, and include screenshots where necessary.

 1. Use the Sitecore Installation wizard to install the [package](#link-to-package)